wayfindersinghealth/WayFinder/README.md

 - Learning Locations Using POST/Learn, GET/Calculate, GET/Locations

+- Delete location

-### 4\.
+### 5\.
 Find Your Way

-- AutoCompleteTextView To
+- AutoCompleteTextView

-- Retrieve Destination Locations using GET/Locations to store in AutoCompleteTextView To
+- Retrieve Destination Locations using GET/Locations to store in AutoCompleteTextView

 - MapBox map from previous semester